Divy1211/AoE2DE_UGC_Guide/docs/general/damage_calculation.md

 ## 1. The Purpose

 Have you ever wondered how bonus damage works in AoE2?
 How does a Halberdier get its +32 damage against cavalry?
 How does a Cataphract only take +16 damage from Halbderdiers instead of the full 32?
-How does a leitis do damage while ignoring all armour?
 And finally, how could **you** give bonus damage or armour against bonus damage to units for yourself?
 Lets find the answers to these questions by learning about the armour and attack class system of AoE2

 ## 2. Why do you, a map maker, need to know this?